Istorn/MemerizeJS/README.md

   });
 ```

-4 - Test the page and see memes appears on your web page.
+4 - Test the page and see memes appears on your web page

-5- Have fun.
+5- Have fun